Did you know that diffusers have a lot in common with certain types of humidifiers? And yet at the same time, others are very different!

 Shown here is an image of me adding essential oil to a small diffuser.
 Unlike humidifiers, diffusers are designed to work well with essential oils.
 You can’t assume a humidifier will correctly release the essential oil into the air.
 In fact, many will do nothing but allow the oil to collect in the center and just float there!

-No, most cool mist humidifiers, unless specifically designed to, cannot work with essential oils and you should not put oil in the humidifier.
+No, most cool mist humidifiers cannot work with essential oils and you should not put oil in the humidifier.
 You’ll notice that many manufacturers will specifically state on the box that natural oils should not be used in them.

 However, some humidifiers are designed with the feature in mind and work well with natural oils.
 Regular cool mist humidifiers without this feature tend to have the oil simply float on top in the water tank and not mix with the water as you’d like.